arkhaminferno/HackSmartContracts-Workshop/README.md

 }

 ## Exercise 6 vulnerability
+ - no visibility set for functions,anyone call it using external contract.
- - Inside buyToken() function msg.value Should not divide by  1 either because that will destroy all fractions.
-Do the accounting in wei/18 decimal places and no division.
+ - buyToken() Should not divide by  1 either because that will destroy all fractions.
- - no checking that whether you have enough tokens.
- - line 199 could be hacked using re entrancy
+ - cross function re entrancy
+ - An attacker may also be able to do a similar attack using two different functions that share the same state.
- -fix would be switching lines 199 and 200.
+ - fix would be switching lines 199 and 200 on sendAllTokens() function in order to prevent re entrancy.
  ```sh
  balances[msg.sender]=0;
  balances[_recipient]=+balances[msg.sender];